Electrified-Home/Hubitat-Advanced-Heliotrope/docs/ARCHITECTURE.md

 Key responsibilities:

-- **Parent app** – Owns the device graph, exposes the configuration UI (creation + planning helper), and ensures every region links to the shared sun driver.
+- **Parent app** – Owns the device graph, exposes the configuration UI for creating regions, and ensures every region links to the shared sun driver.
 It does not schedule anything at runtime.
 - **Sun driver** – Performs the astronomical calculations using the hub’s latitude/longitude and time zone, publishing to all children.
 - **Region drivers** – Contain isolated geometry logic so adding new region types only requires a new driver file.